This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Credit scores and semi-commercial mortgages

-Credit scores play an essential role in securing a semi-commercial mortgage.
+Your credit score plays an influential role in whether or not securing a semi-commercial mortgage.
 A good credit score demonstrates to lenders that you are a responsible borrower and that you are likely to repay the loan.

 Your credit score is based on factors such as your payment history, the amount of debt you have, and the length of your credit history.